cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 - [What is DNS?](https://www.freecodecamp.org/news/what-is-dns-for-beginners/):
 an excellent intro to the basics of DNS by freeCodeCamp
-- [Implement DNS in a weekend](https://implement-dns.wizardzines.com): if you have some programming experience, I highly recommend following the exercises by Julia Evans
+- [Implement DNS in a weekend](https://implement-dns.wizardzines.com): if you have some programming experience, I highly recommend following this walkthrough by Julia Evans

 {% end %}